What’s the best way to resolve a dispute with my landlord?

-The landlord is claiming I damaged a place I rented previously.
+A former landlord is claiming I damaged a place I rented in the past.
 What can I do?

 The landlord should have told you of the problem when you were still living there or when your lease ended.

-When you leave a tenancy, you should have a flat inspection with your landlord to identify any damages that could be paid for out of your bond money.
-If there is disagreement, you should first sit down and try to come to an agreement with your landlord about the damages.
+When you leave a tenancy, you should have a property inspection with your landlord to identify any damages that might have to be paid for out of your bond money.
+If there is damage, you should first try to come to an agreement with your landlord about who is liable.

-If this doesn’t work, you can call Tenancy Services (0800 83 62 62) or visit their website for further information on your rights and instruction on how to resolve the problem through the Tenancy Tribunal.
+If this doesn’t work, you can call Tenancy Services (0800 83 62 62) or visit their website for further information on your rights and for instruction on how to resolve the problem through the Tenancy Tribunal.

 The landlord has subdivided the property and is building a second house behind ours.
 The builder’s activity has made access to our house very difficult.
 What can we do?

 The landlord has an obligation to ensure your quiet enjoyment of the property.
 Ideally your landlord should have discussed this with you before your tenancy agreement began.